 To say that I fell in love with New Orleans would be a massive understatement.
 From the quaint architecture to the delicious food and everything in between, New Orleans was a trip we’ll remember forever.
 Here’s what we did in our four days there.

 Day 1: We got into New Orleans bright and early because we took a red eye the night before (great idea on paper, not so great when you have to try to fall asleep on an airplane).
 Luckily, the people at the Ace Hotel were so accommodating and were able to check us in early.
 Oh, and upgrade us!

 After showering and freshening up, we headed out into the 90 degree and humid heat.
 We did a group tour of Lafayette Cemetery 1, walked through the Garden District, got drinks from the Columns Hotel, and finally made our way to Audubon Park.
 Everything was so so beautiful, but I think I liked walking through the park the best.
-I mean, just look at the weeping willow trees!
+I mean, just look at the gorgeous oak trees!

 We then embarked on an adventurous journey–from Audubon Park all the way back to the Garden District via Magazine Street.
 Although it was hotter than I’ve ever experienced, I’m really happy we made the trek because we were able to pop into all of the cute shops and restaurants we saw along the way.
-We made sure to stop by Domilise’s for po-boys, SnoWizard for shaved ice, and District Donuts for, well, you know.
+We made sure to stop by Domilise’s for po-boys, SnoWizard for shaved ice, and District Donuts for, well, you know what.

 For dinner, we ate delicious Israeli food at Shaya and I would highly, highly recommend it.
 Just be sure to make a reservation far in advance!